Cray-HPE/docs-csm/operations/network/management_network/mellanox/management_network_configuration_example.md

                                via 192.168.75.1, Ethernet2/1
 ```

-Example of how BGP routes would look like in the switch located in Highspeed network.
+Example of how BGP routes would look like in the switch located inigh-speednetwork.

 ```
 sw-spine-001 [standalone: master] # show ip bgp vrf CAN summary